Sian Rogers: Aston Villa

+Charlton Athletic

+Rogers joined Charlton Athletic on loan for the 2022-23 season and featured in all 22 of the club's league games, tallying 7 clean sheets.
+On 12 July 2023, it was announced that Rogers had signed a one-year contract with Charlton, extending her time at the club.

+Sheffield United

+On 20 July 2024, Rogers joined Women's Championship side Sheffield United.
+She was nominated for the Women's Championship Save of the Season award for the 2024-25 season.
+Rogers was won Sheffield's Player of the Season award for the 2024-25 season.
+On 3 July 2025, it was announced that Sheffield had exercised a clause in Rogers' contract to extend her time at the club.

 International career

 Rogers was first called up to an England side at the age of 13, before going on to be a part of England U17 squad at the 2014 UEFA Women's Under-17 Championship.
 In April 2014, she was captain of England women's national under-16 football team for a match against Switzerland.

 Rogers was also a part of the squad for the 2015 tournament in Iceland.
 In 2017, she was part of the England U19 squad for a tournament in La Manga.

 Rogers was a part of the preliminary squad for the 2018 FIFA Under-20 Women's World Cup.
 She took part in an England U21 training camp in January 2019.

 Style of play

 Rogers has been identified as a highly competent shot-stopper from a young age.
 She has worked on developing her kicking ability and distribution.

 Personal life

 Rogers is a big film fan.